gjassoah/gustavo.jasso.info/content/_index.md

 ## Activities

-### FD Seminar

-I am one for the organisers of the [FD Seminar](https://www.fd-seminar.xyz), an online seminar on representation theory of quivers and finite-dimensional algebras.

-### FDLIST

-Since May 2021, I am one for the maintainers of the [FDLIST](https://fdlist.math.uni-bielefeld.de), an information list that provides a forum for the exchange of information, ideas, problems and questions, which are related to representation theory of finite-dimensional algebras.

-### Network on Silting Theory
+### Cologne Algebra and Representation Theory Group

-I am a member of the [Network on Silting Theory](https://networkonsilting.wordpress.com/), which is funded by the Deutsche Forschungsgemeinschaft, DFG.
+I am a member of the [Algebra and Representation Theory Group](https://www.mi.uni-koeln.de/RepTheory/) at the University of Cologne.
+Visit the link to learn about our activities.

 ### Learning seminar

 Together with [Bernhard Keller](https://webusers.imj-prg.fr/~bernhard.keller/indexe.html) (Université Paris Cité) I organise an online _Learning Seminar on Higher Category Theory and its Applications to Algebra and Geometry_.
 At the moment this is private seminar; if you are interested in participating please contact either Bernhard or myself by e-mail.

+### FDLIST

+Since May 2021, I am one for the maintainers of the [FDLIST](https://fdlist.math.uni-bielefeld.de), an information list that provides a forum for the exchange of information, ideas, problems and questions, which are related to representation theory of finite-dimensional algebras.

+### FD Seminar

+I was one for the organisers of the [FD Seminar](https://www.fd-seminar.xyz), an online seminar on representation theory of quivers and finite-dimensional algebras.
+The seminar ran from May 2020 until May 2024.

+## Research group

+### Ph.D. students

+{{% list-students level="phd" %}}

+### Visitors

+1. David T. Nkansah, Sep-Dec 2024 (Aarhus)
+1. Prof. Dr. Catharina Stroppel, May 2024 (Bonn)
+1. Prof. Dr. Bernhard Keller, Oct 2023 (Paris)
+1. Sebastian H. Martensen, Oct 2023 (Trondheim)
+{. reversed="reversed"}

 {{% back-to-top %}}

-## Research
+## Writings

 ### Preprints